svedel/greattunes/README.md

 | Categorical | (`<initial_guess>`,`<option_1>`, `<option_2>`, ...) | `(volvo, fiat, aston martin, ford, toyota)` | Covariate is taken as categorical if any entry has data type `str`.
 There must be at least one other option than `<initial_guess>`, but otherwise no limit to the number of entries. |

 Here's an example of how to use the simple approach to define the `covars`-variable to communicate covariates of different data types.
-This `covars` could be used to initialize a class instatiation
+This `covars` could be used to initialize a class instantiation
 ```python
 covars = [
             (1, 0, 2),  # will be taken as INTEGER (type: int)